Arnold, Nottinghamshire: The Home Ales and Home Brewery brands today

-The Home Ales brand that once was part of the Home Brewery Co., Ltd. was revived in 2015 by entrepreneur Nick Whitehurst (who used to live in Daybrook near the brewery) after he had acquired a licence from Heineken International.
-The beers are produced by Oldershaw Brewery, which is located in the village of Barkston near Grantham in Lincolnshire.

 Lincoln Green Brewery of Hucknall, in association with Everards Brewery of Leicester, purchased the Robin Hood pub on the junction of Church Street and Cross Street in 2014, restoring it to its original name of the "Robin Hood and Little John".
 The pub's history dates back to 1750, and in 2015 it was named as the Campaign for Real Ale (CAMRA) National Cider Pub of the Year, as well as the Nottingham CAMRA Cider Pub of the Year and Nottingham CAMRA Pub of the Year.
 It contains a shrine to the Home Brewery.

 Framework knitting industry

 Arnold was a centre of the framework knitting industry in the 19th century.
 It was the site of the first framebreaking incidents of the Luddite riots, on 11 March 1811, when 63 frames were smashed.
 The Luddite riots were a response by workers to decreasing pay, standard of living and conditions of employment in the industry as a result of changing fashions decreasing demand for their style of hosiery.